Bog bridge makes it possible for guests to walk above this verdant area, viewing thousands of perennials in this unique area of our gardens.Learn More

 Each of the stops along the enhanced tour through the gardens will inspire you and show you how creation magnifies its Creator.
 To join the tour, please call (859) 394-6048 or view in your mobile browser, and start with stop 20.

-Visit during Christmas Town each year to see the gardens decorated with a spectacular display of lights, plus a live Nativity.
+Visit during Christmas Town each year to see the gardens decorated with a spectacular display of lights.
 This annual tradition is a great way to focus on the true meaning of Christmas.